 Effects of estrogen blockers

 Men have very limited side effects of estrogen blockers.
-We previously did orchiectomy (surgery in which one or more testicles are removed) as part of the hormonal treatment, however, we found this not to be acceptable to the patients.
+We previously had an orchiectomy (surgery in which one or more testicles are removed) as part of the hormonal treatment, however, we found this not to be acceptable to the patients.

 Are the chances of survival higher for men?